Managers need to know how to say “no”

 If you don’t know how to say no, you can get your law firm into financial trouble.
 For example, you could end up spending money on various marketing efforts that might be expensive — and not helpful to increasing leads at your firm.
 You could get roped into taking on a lease that you will not be able to afford.
 You could get roped into an expensive copy machine contract you cannot afford.
 Financially, the list of problems a law firm can get into by not saying no is virtually endless.

-If you do not know how to say no, your law firm can literally get side-tracked into a number of directions that really do not further the mission of the law firm itself.
-Certainly employees can sometimes bring their ideas into the firm that you should considering saying “yes” to because they are good ideas.
-Certainly some outside vendors might have some ideas that make sense.
+If you do not know how to say no, your law firm can get sidetracked into some directions that do not further the mission of the law firm itself.
+Certainly, employees can sometimes bring their ideas into the firm that you should consider saying “yes” to because they are good ideas.
+Certainly, some outside vendors might have some ideas that make sense.
 But very often, the ideas do not make sense.
 They may not make sense and run contrary to providing quality legal services to the clients of the firm.
-Some simply may not make sense financially or form a business, human resource or marketing perspective.
+Some simply may not make sense financially or from a business, human resource, or marketing perspective.

-Learning how to incorporate this philosophy in your law firm is really critical to having a successful law firm.
-While saying “no” can make others upset, angry, irritated or even make you unpopular, there are times where a shrewd law firm manager or owner simply needs to know when to say “no.”
+Learning how to incorporate this philosophy in your law firm is critical to having a successful law firm.
+While saying “no” can make others upset, angry, irritated, or even make you unpopular, there are times when a shrewd law firm manager or owner simply needs to know when to say “no.”

-Saying “no” can be very difficult from some law firm managers or owners.
+Saying “no” can be very difficult for some law firm managers or owners.
 For some law firm managers or owners, saying “no” takes a lot of practice.
-It does not come natural them.
+It does not come naturally to them.
 They might need to work on their confidence.
-They might need to work hard to develop an attitude that it does not matter if others are displeased by them saying “no.” They might even need to work through their boundary issues with a mentor, counselor or business coach.
+They might need to work hard to develop an attitude that it does not matter if others are displeased by them saying “no.” They might even need to work through their boundary issues with a mentor, counselor, or business coach.

 But make no mistake about it, a law firm cannot excel if a law firm does not have a manager or owner who has the shrewdness to say “no” when a good decision-making analysis requires it.